 The amounts in this column reflect actual payouts under the annual Performance Pay Program.
-The amount reported for 2015 is for the one-year performance period that ended on December 31, 2015.
+The amount reported for 2016 is for the one-year performance period that ended on December 31, 2016.
+The Performance Pay Program described in detail in the CD&A.